papaeye/emacs-navbar/README.md

 1. This is the "Hello, world!" example:
    ![](images/hello_world.png)

 2. The element of `navbar-item-list` may be a function which returns a property list.
-To reflect the change of `navbar-item-list`, run `navbar-sync`:
+To reflect the change of `navbar-item-list`, run `navbar-sync`.  `navbarx-time` displays `display-time-string` in the navbar buffer instead of the mode line:
    ![](images/navbarx_time.png)

-3. `navbarx-elscreen` displays ElScreen tabs in the navbar buffer:
+3. `navbarx-elscreen` displays ElScreen tabs in the navbar buffer instead of the header line:
    ![](images/navbarx_elscreen.png)